 If we use the If-Then analysis method, we can come to the conclusion that PHP executions are very important for the health of your hosting environment:

-For more information on the PHP interpreter and Web Server functionality, check our tutorial on how PHP Executions work.
-If you want to check your PHP Executions now, but you are not sure how - check out our "How to check your PHP Executions" tutorial on the matter.
+For more information on the PHP interpreter and Web Server functionality, check our tutorial on "how PHP Executions work".